raphael-blanchard/PathFinding/README.md

 (If you downloaded the project as a zip, the parent folder will be called PathFinding-main)

 ## Getting Started
-Download the necessary packages by running the following command in the Julia REPL Pkg mode:
+When in the Julia REPL, download the necessary packages by running the following command in the Pkg mode:

 ```julia
 add DataStructures, PyPlot, Images